hazelcast/hazelcast-jet-reference-manual/docs/110_Miscellaneous/010_Phone_Homes.md

-(THIS WHOLE SECTION NEEDS TO BE REVIEWED BY JET TEAM)
+(SOME EXTRA INFO NEEDS TO BE ADDED BY JET TEAM)

 Hazelcast uses phone home data to learn about the usage of Hazelcast Jet.